black-sliver/evermizer/README.txt

 HOWTO:
 0. ROM has to be NTSC/US and can be a 3MB .SFC file with or without 512B header
 1. Make a backup of your rom (just to be safe)
-2. Unpack the exe or compile main.c
+2. Unpack the exe, compile main.c or visit the in-browser version
-3. Drag and Drop your rom onto the .exe
-4. Should ask you for settings and spit out success or error in a dos window, create a file starting with "Evermizer" or "SoE-OpenWorld" in the source file's directory and print out the complete filename
+3. Drag and Drop your rom onto the .exe or in-browser field 4a Should ask you for settings and spit out success or error in a dos window, create a file starting with "Evermizer" or "SoE-OpenWorld" in the source file's directory and print out the complete filename 4b Should present you checkboxes in your browser and offer the patched ROM as "download" or show messages in an alert box.
 5. Checksum is wrong, but neither sd2snes nor (most) emulators seem to care
 6. You can skip the intro by pressing start (even without a prior save)
 7. You have to kill Thraxx to get a weapon that can cut grass or find one in a